sallybakar/Neural-Networks-and-Deep-Learning-for-Machine-Learning-Zoomcamp-2024_Homework/README.md

 ---

 ## Acknowledgements
-This project is part of the **Neural Networks and Deep Learning for Machine Learning Zoomcamp 2024**.
+This task is part of the **Neural Networks and Deep Learning for Machine Learning Zoomcamp 2024**.
 Special thanks to the instructors and Kaggle for providing the dataset.

 ---